jarlah/magic-card-scraper/README.md

 # magicscraper

-Card database must be manually filled by going into repl:
+Card database must be manually filled by going into repl and doing the following:

     lein repl
+    (use 'magicscraper.repl)
+    (start-server) ;; initiates db
     (use 'magicscraper.models.db)
     (populate-cards)